timofurrer/tuxtimo.io/_posts/2016-02-28-githubs-password-treasury.md

 To be clear, I don't want to invite or challenge you to find passwords and do bad things with them - **No** - I want to show you how easy it is to find passwords in source code and with that I __want you to be very careful__ when pushing to your repository.
 Even simple statements in a your `.gitignore` can help preventing you from uploading secret files like private keys.

+## Check your own repositories

+You can easily check if your own repositories contain secrets you don't want to share with the whole world.
+Just append `user:<YOURUSERNAME>` to your query.
+Here are some examples using the above search query examples:

+- `heroku password user:<YOURUSERNAME>`
+- `NickServ identify path:irssi user:<YOURUSERNAME>`
+- `BEGIN RSA path:id_rsa user:<YOURUSERNAME>`

 > Just be careful with what you publish
 > **And don't be an asshole!**